 A common design scenario is to optimize the number and location of certain design features to satisfy performance goals and requirements.
 For the sake of discussion, let’s consider a specific example of this type of problem.
 Continue reading

-Welcome to Red Cedar Technology’s Blog, your trusted source for education and conversation about Design Exploration and HEEDS.
-From classical algorithms to modern techniques, structural methods to multidisciplinary strategies, and simple tutorials to advanced commercial applications, we provide the information you need to successfully apply design exploration to virtually any problem.
+Welcome to the HEEDS Design Space Exploration Blog, your trusted source for education and conversation about Design Space Exploration and HEEDS.
+From classical algorithms to modern techniques, structural methods to multidisciplinary strategies, and simple tutorials to advanced commercial applications, we provide the information you need to successfully apply design space exploration to virtually any problem.
 Discover Better Designs, Faster!

 What are the three most important things to consider when buying a house?
 Location.
 Location.
 Location.
 The repetition intentionally over-emphasizes this point: if the location of your new real estate purchase is not good, then the details of the home don’t really matter.